neutralvibes/kerberautopi/README.md

 ./kerber_install.sh
 ```

-You should now (hopefully) have a working installation.
+It will take a while but you should (hopefully) have a working installation of kerberosio.